Making this easy, probiotic, tangy labneh cheese is really as simple as straining some yogurt.

 You can use it to make my Healthy Probiotic Mayonnaise or to start any lacto-fermented project like pickles or sodas.

-Many of these cultures ferment raw, unpasteurized milks from a variety of animals like cow, goat, sheep and camel.
+Many of these cultures ferment raw, unpasteurized milk from a variety of animals like cow, goat, sheep, and camel.

 The length of time you strain the whey from a fermented dairy product and the fat content of the product will determine the consistency of the yogurt cheese.
 The more fat the dairy has the creamier the yogurt and yogurt cheese will be.
 The longer the yogurt drains the whey, the drier and firmer the yogurt cheese will be.